planetarium/NCIPs/NCIP/ncip-17.md

 - `StakeRegularFixedRewardSheetTableName` (`string`)
 - `StakeRegularRewardSheetTableName` (`string`)
 - `RewardInterval` (`long`)
-- `lockupInterval` (`long`)
+- `LockupInterval` (`long`)

 ## `ClaimStakeReward`

 ![image](https://github.com/planetarium/NCIPs/assets/128436/7a291498-209e-41dc-a9fa-3efa705916a9)

-`ClaimStakeReward` action need to be processed based only recorded policy, without any other aggregation.
+`ClaimStakeReward` action needs to be processed based only recorded policy, without any other aggregation.

 # Backward Compatibility

 * This proposal requires the hard-forks as like below reasons:
-    - The proposed `Stake` action will produce different output state due to additional fields (i.e., reward policy )
+  - The proposed `Stake` action will produce different output state due to additional fields.(i.e., reward policy)
   - The proposed `ClaimStakeReward` action will produce different output state since it wouldn't aggregate based upon previous policies anymore.
 * It means that, every nodes in the network must be updated to apply this changes.